Robby Gordon: NASCAR

-Sprint Cup Series
+Cup Series

 Gordon's Winston Cup debut came in 1991, driving two races, including the Daytona 500 for Junie Donlavey in the No. 90 Ford.
 In 1993, Gordon drove the No. 28 Texaco-sponsored Ford for Robert Yates Racing at Talladega in the team's first race after the death of driver Davey Allison.
 In 1994, Gordon drove in one race for Michael Kranefuss starting and finishing 38th at Michigan.
 In 1996, Gordon raced at Charlotte in what was one of the first starts ever for Dale Earnhardt, Inc. He also raced at Rockingham and Phoenix for Felix Sabates.
 Gordon's first full-time ride came in 1997 with Felix Sabates' Team SABCO.
 Gordon raced in 22 starts with SABCO, and captured the pole at Atlanta.
-He also finished fourth at Watkins Glen, his only Top 10 finish of the year.
+He also finished fourth at Watkins Glen, his only top-ten finish of the year.
 In 1998, Gordon ran only one race, in the #96 CAT car for Buz McCall, at Sears Point.
 He returned to NASCAR full-time in 2000, attempting to run his own team.
-Again, the results were disappointing; he failed to qualify for several races and finished with only two Top 10s in 17 starts.
+Again, the results were disappointing; he failed to qualify for several races and finished with only two top-tens in seventeen starts.

 Gordon started the 2001 season driving for Morgan-McClure Motorsports in the No. 4 Kodak-sponsored Chevrolet, but was replaced by Kevin Lepage after only five races.
 Gordon returned to racing in a one-off agreement with Ultra Motorsports, where he replaced the team's regular driver Mike Wallace in the No. 7 NationsRent-sponsored Ford for the June race at Sears Point.
 Gordon was leading that race near the end, but was passed by Tony Stewart, when Gordon repeatedly fought to hold off a lapped Kevin Harvick, which gave Stewart the chance to overtake Gordon and win the race.